GinoVillalpando/mentoring-notes/README.md

 ## Tuesday May 5th, 2020

     Helped Gabriela with the else statement to reload page and reset values when checkboxes has been unchecked

+## Wednesday May 6th, 2020

+    Assisted india with more styling with headers on pwp and explained to use the box model to understand how divs work

+## Thursday May 7th, 2020

+    helped india understand the errors from w3 validator and how to fix them by removing some parts of her code or changing something like the id parameters